Empirical-org-Archive/Documentation/Getting-Started/Contributing.md

 * MyClass.my_method(my_arg) not my_method( my_arg ) or my_method my_arg.
 * a = b and not a=b.
 * Follow the conventions you see used in the source already.

+## Provisioning

+Servers are manually provisioned at this time.